NC1195: Enhancing nitrogen utilization in corn based cropping systems to increase yield, improve profitability and minimize environmental impacts

 Statement of Issues and Justification

-Though N cycle processes are well characterized, less is known about factors controlling N’s fate when these processes interact.
-The interaction of sources of available N with SOM pools is rarely considered where sufficient labile N is added as fertilizer.
-This often leads producers to over-apply N fertilizer.
-This proposal directly addresses the issue of N use efficiency in intensively managed systems.
-Adequate N supply is required to achieve economic, producer acceptable, yields.
-Since the relationship between yield and N uptake is usually tightly conserved, achieving ever-higher yields often depends on greater N uptake, which in turn requires greater amounts of available N. Fertilizer N has contributed greatly to yield maintenance and increase, in the face of SOM decline around the world.
-However, overuse of N fertilizer to ensure consistent crop yields has led to decreased crop system N use efficiency (Tilman and others 2002).
+Although the biological underpinnings of most N cycle processes are well characterized, less is known about how these processes interact spatially and temporally within the soil to control fate of N. Because soils are spatially heterogeneous and include biological ‘hot spots’ such as the rhizosphere and decomposing plant residues, the interaction of applied N with SOM pools as mediated by the soil microbiome is rarely considered where sufficient labile N is added as fertilizer.
+This can lead producers to over-apply N fertilizer.
+Adequate N supply is required to achieve producer acceptable economic outcomes.
+Because the relationship between yield and N uptake is usually tightly conserved, achieving ever-higher yields often depends on greater N uptake, which in turn requires greater amounts of available N. However, overapplication of N fertilizer to ensure consistent crop yields has led to decreased NUE (Tilman et al., 2002).
 Excessive N fertilizer use threatens environmental quality and human health.
-Emission of greenhouse gases, specifically N2O, is attributed to inefficient use of N fertilizers.
+Emission of greenhouse gases, specifically N2O, is also attributed to inefficient use of N fertilizers.
 Fertilizer N also typically accounts for approximately 50% of the fossil energy input into intensively managed crops like corn.
 Environmental degradation and rising energy costs have become major impediments to both the profitability and sustainability of intensively managed cropping systems.

-The ultimate success of the project – reduced N loss, efficient N fertilizer use and continued increase in corn yield - lies in the N recommendations and N management practices developed being adopted and utilized corn growers across the corn producing regions of the U.S. This will require a thorough understanding of how these practices impact N availability and yield, understanding the producer and adviser decision making process, and development of decision tools that will help people make good N fertilization decisions.
-Thus, a strong, transformative extension education/outreach program targeted to producers and crop advisors (in addition to extension educators, local/state/federal regulatory personnel, and policy makers), is embedded in this project.
+The long-term goals of this regional project are to better understand how the interactions of soil, weather, climate, and cropping system influence N availability and optimal N management from all N containing inputs.
+Additionally, we plan to develop tools that help farmers translate this understanding into practice.
+Over the next five years, we aim to develop one key new piece of knowledge and/or one new management tool that moves N management toward reduced environmental impact while maintaining production benefits.
+The ultimate success of the project – reduced N loss, efficient N fertilizer use and continued increase in crop yield - lies in grower adoption of N recommendations and management practices developed.
+This will require a thorough understanding of how practices within a cropping system impact N availability and yield, understanding the producer and adviser decision making process, and development/enhancement of decision tools that will inform N fertilization decisions.
+Thus, a strong, transformative extension education/outreach program targeted to producers and crop advisors (in conjunction with extension educators, local/state/federal regulatory personnel, and policymakers), is central to this project.

 Related, Current and Previous Work